ReThinking the region from Manhattan-centric toward a connected whole

 2. Services should provide seamless connectivity and easy transfers.

-The equation is simple; passengers are less likely to make a trip that requires harder transfers.
+The equation is simple; passengers are unlikely to take a trip that requires difficult transfers.
 Easier transfers between nodes increases ridership.

 3. Planning should be done on the regional scale.